agastiyo/hmm_regime_detection/docs/index.md

 **Baseline Strategies:**

 1. **Buy-and-Hold (B&H):** Buy a share at the beginning and hold until the end.
+Benchmark passive strategy, requires no regime awareness.
 2. **Dollar-Cost Averaging (DCA):** Start with enough to buy 1 share, but only invest a fraction each day such that all the money is invested by the end.
+Reduces timing risk by spreading entry, but not volatility-adaptive.

 **Volatility-Aware Strategies:**

 1. **Risk-Averse:** Fully invested during low volatility; exit to cash during high volatility.
+Emphasizes capital preservation by avoiding turbulent markets.
 2. **Risk-Seeking:** Fully invested during high volatility; exit to cash during low volatility.
+Attempts to capture outsized gains during volatility with the risk of high losses.

+**Note:** Volatility-aware strategies had a reaction delay on one day for realism, e.g. if the market became volatile after a low volatility period, the risk-averse strategy would liquidate its assets the day after.

 ---